2023 Australian Indigenous Voice referendum: Cost

 There is an additional $160 million of the federal Contingency Reserve available to deliver the referendum.
 In May 2023 the government announced a total of $10.5 million in the 2023 budget to improve mental health services for Indigenous people in the lead-up to the referendum.

+The final cost of the referendum was confirmed to be $411,269,848.

 Official pamphlet

 The government originally attempted to remove the requirement for an official yes/no pamphlet along with other proposed changes to the referendum process in the Referendum (Machinery Provisions) Amendment Bill 2022 (Cth), arguing that a physical pamphlet was outdated and that information could instead be distributed online or via television.
 Instead, the government proposed funding an education campaign to inform Australians about the referendum and to "counter misinformation".
 However, the pamphlet was ultimately retained in order to secure bipartisan support for the bill.
 Following this, parliamentarians of both houses who had voted for and against the constitutional amendment bill drafted, for inclusion in the pamphlet, 2,000-word essays detailing their Yes and No cases, with the text of each essay approved by a majority respectively of the Yes and No supporters.
 This approach was criticised by organisations such as The Greens, who wanted these statements to be independently fact-checked, as there was no legal requirement for the pamphlets to be truthful.
 After the pamphlets were released, several media organisations analysed the claims in both essays, with many characterising some in the No case as "false" or "misleading".
 No campaigners disputed this, however, arguing that fact checkers were labelling as "false" claims that remained subject to debate.

 The yes/no pamphlet was published on the AEC website on 18 July 2023 and on 11 August 2023 it began to be posted to households.